Abbeydauda20/register_application/README.md

      To Automate the Deployment go to the Jenkins and Create a CD job and pass all the necessary manifest repo details to Jenkins
-     N.B: Add one more stage to your Jenkins file which is to trigger CD pipeline Create Jenkinsfile on the manifest repo to handle the CD part
+     N.B: Add one more stage to your Jenkins file which is to trigger CD pipeline Create Jenkinsfile on the manifest repo to handle the CD part Set up Webhook or Poll SCM on the CI Jenkinsfile

 13 ) $ kubectl get svc
 ============================================================= Cleanup =============================================================